-If you’re planning on buying a Listed Building there are a few factors you’ll need to consider.
+If you’re planning on buying a Listed Building there are a few special factors you’ll need to consider before making the commitment.

-The fact that your property is listed means it has special historical or architectural features of local or even national importance.
-Conservation is a major consideration, so you can expect to jump through a few hoops when it comes to any alteration or repair work.
+A listed property means that the building has special historical or architectural features of local or national importance.
+The conservation of these buildings is a major priority, so you’ll have to jump through a few extra hoops when it comes to any alteration or repair work.

-For many, the attraction of owning a unique property steeped in history outweighs the extra building restrictions.
-From Listed Building Consent to what to look for in a listed property survey, Compare My Move explore all you need to know about buying a listed home.
+For many, the attraction of owning a unique property steeped in history or architectural interest outweighs the extra restrictions, but it’s something that needs to be carefully considered before buying.
+From Listed Building Consent to what to look for in a listed property survey, Compare My Move explores all you need to know about buying a listed building.

-A listed property is a building, object or structure that is considered to be of national importance in terms of architectural and or historic interest.
-They are included on a special register, known as the List of Buildings of Special Architectural or Historic Interest.
+A listed property is a building, object or structure that is considered to be of national importance for architectural and/or historic interest.
+They’re included on a special register, known as the List of Buildings of Special Architectural or Historic Interest.

-If a property is listed, this includes the interior, exterior, and the area around the building.
+If a property is listed, this usually includes the interior, exterior and the area around the building.
 Properties are given listed status to protect them from damage or renovation that could affect their structure of historical significance.

 In England and Wales, properties are divided into categories to determine the impact or importance of a building as well as its structure and design.